 5. Let the turkey rest at least 30 minutes.
 45 minutes if it is a larger bird.
 Cover it with foil and let those juices be reabsorbed by the bird before carving.
 If you carve it too soon, the juices will all run out of the meat causing you to have dry turkey.

 6. Invest in a meat thermometer and stop guessing!
 The single best investment you can make is a good meat thermometer so you know when the bird is done.
-It isn’t over cooked or under cooked.
-You want the thickest part of the thigh to read 180 degrees F. During the rest time, the meat will continue to cook.
+It won’t be over cooked or under cooked.
+You want the thickest part of the thigh to read 180 degrees F. (When using the thermometer, don’t touch the bone when inserting it into the thigh.)
+During the rest time, the meat will continue to cook.

 Thawing a frozen turkey